What do larger fish like striped bass and bluefish eat to survive in the Chesapeake Bay?

 Larger fish like striped bass and bluefish are popular with fishermen, but healthy populations of smaller fish and invertebrates form the base of the food web.
 Ed Houde of the Chesapeake Biological Laboratory explains what fish are eating to survive in the Chesapeake Bay.

-- Music/Audio: "Cloud Line" by Blue Dot Sessions via Free Music Archive
+- "Cloud Line" by Blue Dot Sessions via Free Music Archive

-- Special thanks to Dr. Ed Houde, Captain Pete Ide, James Gartland, Dr. Tom Ihde, Bruce Vogt
+- Dr. Ed Houde, Captain Pete Ide, James Gartland, Dr. Tom Ihde, Bruce Vogt